-2.1 Statistics show a direct link between under-achievement and absence below 95%
+2.1 Statistics show a direct link between under-achievement and absence below 95%, and this is borne out in statistical analysis of GCSE results at Admiral Lord Nelson School.

-Percentage Real Terms Potential Impact Above 97% Less than 6 days absence Excellent attendance - likely to achieve most target per year grades.
+Percentage Real Terms Potential Impact Above 97% Less than 6 days absence per year Excellent attendance - likely to achieve most target grades.
 Increased chances of college place and ultimately successful employment 95% 10 days absence Good attendance - students likely to achieve most target grades.
 Employers see this as acceptable but it does raise questions.
-90% 19 days absence The equates to a month per year and has a significant impact on potential outcomes (nationally students drop by one grade) Colleges and employers see this as an indication of unreliability.
-85% 29 days absence This equates to one half-term per year and has significant impact on potential outcomes - highly unlikely to gain targets.
-Colleges and employers see this as a strong indication of unreliability.
-80% and below If this is the pattern for 5 This will seriously damage any future prospects.
-It is an years a full year has indicator of lack of commitment. been missed
+90% 19 days absence The equates to a month per year and has a significant impact on potential outcomes (nationally and at ALNS students drop by around one GCSE grade if their attendance is below 90%) Colleges and employers see this as an indication of unreliability.
+85% 29 days absence This equates to one half-term per year and has significant impact on potential outcomes - students are highly unlikely to reach their targets.
+Colleges and employers see this as a strong indication of unreliability which will affect onward destinations on leaving school.
+80% and below If this is the pattern for 5 years a full year has been missed This will seriously damage any future prospects.
+It is an indicator of lack of commitment and in addition is rightly viewed through the lens of being a safeguarding concern.

-2.2 Parents are primarily responsible for ensuring their child's good attendance but we believe the key to successfully resolving any attendance problems lies in engaging the child through effective case management and collaborative working between the student, parent, school and Local Authority.
+2.2 Parents are primarily responsible for ensuring their child's good attendance but we believe the key to successfully resolving any attendance problems lies in engaging the child through effective case management and collaborative working between the student, parent, school and Local Authority, ensuring families and the students themselves get the support they need.